Drakon4ik-Coder/SET08103_GP/use-cases/use-case-16.md

 ### Trigger

-User chooses city report by region option
+User chooses city report by district option

 ## MAIN SUCCESS SCENARIO

-1. User chooses city report for region option
+1. User chooses city report for district option
-2. User specifies a result count limit.
-3. The report is displayed to the user
+2. The report is displayed to the user

 ## EXTENSIONS